 Obstructive Sleep Apnea

 Obstructive sleep apnea (OSA) is a sleep-related breathing disorder that causes temporary pauses in breathing while you sleep.
 Mouth breathing often accompanies or even worsens OSA.
 Mouth breathing during sleep may make drooling more likely, since drool can more easily escape when your mouth is open.
-Additional symptoms of OSA include:
+Talk to your doctor if you experience any additional symptoms of OSA, including: